newsdev/ai2html/README.md

 # ai2html

-> ai2html is a script for Adobe Illustrator that converts your Illustrator artwork into an html page.
+> ai2html is a script for Adobe Illustrator that converts your Illustrator artwork into html and css.

 ## About

 The script renders text as absolutely positioned html elements.
 The remaining art is exported as an image that is placed underneath the text in the html.
-Each artboard can be rendered as a separate div in a single file, or as separate files.
+Artboards can be rendered as separate divs in a single file, or as separate files.
 The exported files are html partials, that is, everything is enclosed in a div that can be inserted into a page template.
 It is also possible to specify an html page template to insert the partial to preview your artwork in the context of your site architecture and css.

 ## Table of contents